-We love our Florida beaches!
-With Palm Beach County’s 45-mile long Atlantic shoreline, there are lots of beautiful beaches to choose.
+We love our Florida beaches.
+And with summer here, it’s time to soak up some sun.
+With the county’s 45-mile long Atlantic shoreline, there are lots of beautiful beaches to choose.
 And if you like uncrowded beaches, or want to enjoy the perfect spot to grab breakfast at the beach, we found those too!

 Here we break down the main attractions and facts on each beach from Tequesta to Boca Raton.